bright/new-www/content/blog/polish-organizations-that-support-women-in-tech.md

 Fortunately, **the Polish tech world knows that and organizes mentoring programs, courses, competitions, and more initiatives** whose goal is to encourage women to pursue careers in engineering, especially in software development.

-## Top Polish initiatives that bring girls and women closer to tech
+## Polish initiatives that bring girls and women closer to tech